HAIR is coming to the Palace Theatre

 FULL PRESS RELEASE:

-Los Angeles, CA (November 15, 2017) – On the occasion of the 50th anniversary of HAIR – The American Tribal Love-rock Musical, Michael Butler, the Broadway producer who brought the musical to its greatest fame and popularity, announces his new production with performances April 20 to June 30 (opening night is April 29) at the newly renovated Palace Theatre at 630 South Broadway, DTLA (Downtown Los Angeles).
+Los Angeles, CA (November 15, 2017) – On the occasion of the 50th anniversary of HAIR – The American Tribal Love-rock Musical, Michael Butler, the Broadway producer who brought the musical to its greatest fame and popularity, announces his new production with performances opening in 2018 at the newly renovated Palace Theatre at 630 South Broadway, DTLA (Downtown Los Angeles).
 Michael Arabian directs the new production.

 HAIR will have a new revised book rewritten by the original writer/lyricist James Rado, who has survived his co-writer/collaborator, the late Jerome Ragni.
 The music by Galt MacDermot remains the same.

 A national tour will follow this Los Angeles engagement, beginning with a run at the Laguna Playhouse, (606 Laguna Canyon Road, Laguna Beach) from August 8 to September 2, 2018

 This production also marks an important moment for downtown Los Angeles’ Palace Theatre, at 615 South Broadway.
 With HAIR, The Palace is hosting its first longer-run theatrical production; The Broadway Theatre Group, a company that also includes the Los Angeles Theatre, Tower Theatre, and State Theatre, restored the Palace Theatre in 2011 for its 100th anniversary.

 The Broadway Theatre Group is excited to be the chosen venue for the 50th Anniversary Production of HAIR.
 The Broadway Theatre Group considers it an honor to have this magical Broadway musical on Broadway in DTLA, working with producer Michael Butler and Director Michael Arabian.